lzim/teampsd/mtl_facilitate_workgroup/checklists/f2f_session1_debrief.md

 - They are getting a lot of pressure from leadership to start more OUD patients, but don't see any resources coming to support that change.

-- One providers on the team voiced concern about the push to see more OUD patients was distracting people from their AUD patients, and those patients weren't receiving the attention they should / used to get.
+- One provider on the team voiced concern about the push to see more OUD patients and tht it was distracting people from their AUD patients, and those patients weren't receiving the attention they should / used to get.

 - After some back-and-forth, team settled on the shared vision of "Fight Opioid Addiction Now!"